 This confidentiality document must be returned and signed no later than March 10, 2025 to the above e-mail address, in accordance with the timetable in the consultation rules.

 The call for tenders will be accessible from February 21, 2025 on the online platform tool once the signed confidentiality document has been received by DCI.
-Any questions concerning this invitation to tender must be submitted on the online platform at least ten (10) days before the deadline for submission of tenders set out in point 12.
+Any questions concerning this invitation to tender must be submitted on the online platform.
 DCI will respond to questions on March 4, 2025.

 DCI may need to modify the timetable and will notify candidates in writing via the online tool.